emee-dev/pinpanda/README.md

 ## TOML Syntax

-Worm allows making requests using TOML syntax.
+Panda allows making requests using TOML syntax.
 Below are some examples:

 ### GET Requests